gryphbecrazeh/BENTOBOX_TV_ELECTRON/README.md

 - Develop Login/Register page and components
 - Develop dashboard
 - Develop series catalog page to show all series
+- Set counter for reload, if it exceeds a couple reload attempts, display an error instead of continuing to attempt to pull

 ## Bugs